hyperledger-archives/avalon/PREREQUISITES.md

   ```

 - `TCF_HOME`
-Used to locate the top level TCF build directory.
+Used to locate the top level Avalon build directory.
 It is described in the [BUILD document](BUILD.md#buildtcf)

 - `TCF_DEBUG_BUILD`
-Optional variable for enabling TCF debug output.
+Optional variable for enabling Avalon debug output.
 Set to `1` enable.
 For example: `export TCF_DEBUG_BUILD=1` for standalone builds
 or`TCF_DEBUG_BUILD=1 docker-compose up` for Docker-based builds

 # <a name="packages"></a>Required Packages
-On a minimal Ubuntu system, the following packages are required.
-Other
+On a minimal Ubuntu system, Hyperledger Avalon requires the following packages.
-distributions will require similar packages.
+Other distributions will require similar packages.
 ```
 sudo apt-get update
 sudo apt-get install -y cmake swig pkg-config python3-dev python3-venv python \